Firefox2100/py-sim7600/README.md

 ### Bug tracking

 The bug tracking should be in this repository as issues.
-Feel free to open an issue for bugs or suggestions, but please properly tag it, and check if there're duplications.
-There're templates for issues created, but if it doesn't fit the purpose, feel free to write another one.
+Feel free to open an issue for bugs or suggestions, but please properly tag it, and check if there are duplications.
+There are templates for issues created, but if it doesn't fit the purpose, feel free to write another one.

 ### Pull request

 You can open any pull request without contacting me.
-Any improvements to this project is welcomed, and I'll merge them as fast as I could, if there's no confliction or bugs in the pull request.
+Any improvements to this project is welcomed, and I'll merge them as fast as I could, if there's no conflict or bugs in the pull request.